You can configure and customize retrieval and response generation, further improving the

 -

-Follow the console steps at Query a knowledge base and generate AI responses.
+Follow the console steps at Test your knowledge base with queries and responses.
 In the Configurations pane, expand the Maximum number of retrieved results.

 - API